shahriarmostafiz/Wedding-Wizard/README.md

 - Implementation of Firebase Authentication
 - Implementation of react private routes based on Authentication
-- Implementation of AOS animation on the Home Page
+- Implementation of AOS package for animation
+- Dynamic banner based on screen sizes
+- Users can Sign in using google
+-